-CTV News

-November 30, 2017
+DRM and MPCT.UN established a partnership with Anishinábe Health Toronto to develop Canary Block 10, an Indigenous Hub celebrating culture and serving Toronto's Indigenous community Our timeline, combined with the statements we have made, is the best affirmation of our business strategy and commitment to making a positive impact that continues to drive us to this day.
 "Since the beginning, Dream has done business in a way that is respectful of people and the environment while generating high returns.
 Building on our foundation, our vision is to do better every year."

 Jane Gavan President, Asset Management, 2019 Dream Sustainability Report Interview "We believe impact investing is ingrained in Dream's long-standing history as a developer and have seen the phenomenal effects we can make on our communities.
 With Dream Impact Trust's portfolio, we have the opportunity to build bestin-class assets and foster long-standing positive change for our stakeholders."
 Michael Cooper Dream Impact Trust O3 Results Press Release.
-November 2, 2020 2015 Dream published its first Sustainability Report Michael Cooper, Chief Executive Officer, changed title to Chief Responsible Officer 2017 DRM completed its transformation of the Broadview Hotel, creating a beautiful arts and culture destination for the vibrant Riverside district community 2018 DRM and MPCT.UN were selected to deliver the West Don Lands project, building 600+ affordable housing units in a mixed-income D.UN achieved green certifications for 100% of its sites above 100.000 sf D.UN and DRM formed Alate Partners to invest in innovative real estate solutions 2019 DRM and MPCT.UN established a partnership with Anishinábe Health Toronto to develop Canary Block 10, an Indigenous Hub celebrating culture and serving Toronto's Indigenous community
+November 2, 2020 DRM and MPCT.UN were selected to deliver the West Don Lands project, building 600+ affordable housing units in a mixed-income D.UN achieved green certifications for 100% of its sites above 100.000 sf D.UN and DRM formed Alate Partners to invest in innovative real estate solutions 2020 Dream Hard Asset Alternatives Trust (DRA.
+UN) changed its name to Dream Impact Trust (MPCT.UN), focusing on impact investing DRM became a signatory to the Operating Principles for Impact Management and a member of the Global Impact Investing Network

-2020 Dream Hard Asset Alternatives Trust (DRA.
-UN) changed its name to Dream Impact Trust (MPCT.UN), focusing on impact investing DRM became a signatory to the Operating Principles for Impact Management and a member of the Global Impact Investing Network Dream further expands its impact platform by successfully launching one of the world's first open-ended private funds dedicated exclusively to impact investing - Dream Impact Fund Our Journey
+Dream further expands its impact platform by successfully launching one of the world's first open-ended private funds dedicated exclusively to impact investing - Dream Impact Fund Our Journey